mricanho/To-do-list/README.md

 # Todo-List

-This project consists in build a Todo-List.
-Using the concepts of Single Responsibility and Tightly Coupled Objects.
-In this project, you can create a new Project and inside this project, you can create a task, the task contains a title, description, due date, and priority.
+This project is a Todo-List where you can create a new Project and inside this project, you can create a task, the task contains a title, description, due date, and priority.
+This project was created using the concepts of Single Responsibility, factory functions and, the Module Pattern.

 ![screenshot](dist/assets/images/screen-2.PNG)